cb109/hunt_showdown_outfitter/README.md

 ### Known Issues

-- When the tool is opened it will auto-load the latest exported/imported file.
-But file handling is still very clunky.
-Remember to export to a file after you have changed something, so that those changes are saved.
+- When the tool is opened it will auto-load the latest saved/opened file.
+File handling is still pretty clunky: Settings and loadouts must each be saved individually, but the changes are only written to disk when you press the Save button in the top toolbar.
 - The tool has no idea about Hunt's items or current state, it just moves the mouse and clicks, so some specific situations may not be properly
 - Trying to select the "Knife" will equip the Heavy Knife, as it always matches as first in  the list.
 Try a Knife legendary skin instead.
 - Special ammo is not yet supported.